AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 In addition to Adobe Campaign [Release Notes](../../rn/using/release-notes.md), this page lists all the new updates in Adobe Campaign Standard documentation.

+## Release 22.3 - Fall/Winter 2022 {#release-22-3}

+Release notes for Campaign Standard 22.3 Fall/Winter release have been published.

+Data retention periods have been updated to reflect changes coming with 22.3 release.
+[Read more](../../administration/using/data-retention.md)

 ## Release 22.2 - June 2022 {#release-22-2}

 **Improvement included in the release**